Coronavirus and your move

 Arrange bank transfers in advance

 We’re not expecting any disruption to basic banking functions like money transfers.
 However branches may be closed and phone lines may be busier than usual.

 Banks usually have tighter security procedures for large money transfers.
 If you need to send a large amount of money, speak to your bank in advance – don’t leave it until the day of the transfer or rely solely on online banking.

 Estate agents may be closed – but it’s still possible to hand over keys

-If your estate agent is not expecting to be able to hand over keys, we’ll need an alternative.
-Our suggestions include sellers handing over keys to the buyer (this can be done at a distance) or the use of key safes at properties.
+If your estate agent is not expecting to be able to hand over keys, you’ll need to arrange an alternative.
+Our suggestions include sellers handing over keys to the buyer (this can be done at a distance) or using a key safe at the property.

 Removals may be disrupted

 We’ll update our guidance as we learn more

 As we learn more about how Coronavirus is affecting purchase, sales and remortgages, we’ll update this page.
 In the meantime, stay safe and follow government guidance in your area.